jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

 3. **Create (or find) a GitHub repository you want to use.** This repo should have all materials that you want your users to access.
-In addition you can include a ``pip`` ``requirements.txt`` file
+In addition, you can include a ``requirements.txt`` file for `pip`_ that lists one package per line to install.

-   ..
-TODO Add link to pip.

-   that has one package per line.
 These packages should be listed in the same way that you’d install them using ``pip install``.
-You should also specify the versions explicitly so the image is fully reproducible.
-E.g.:
+Specify the versions explicitly so the image is fully reproducible.
+For example:

    .. code-block:: bash
+      :name: requirements.txt

        numpy==1.12.1
        scipy==0.19.0
        matplotlib==2.0

 4. **Use repo2docker to build a Docker image.**